 - How could champions/ambassadors increase awareness of MOOCs and public recognition? - By highlighting the rapid response of this type of tailored courses for efficiently covering real needs of the labour market.
-With the high unemployment increase since the recent crisis, tailored MOOCs were created and offered in entrepreneurship, for example, in line with the recommendations of many (European) governments; - o By ensuring the role of well known companies, HEIs or similar involved; - o Through social media platforms and targeted marketing. - What would an evaluation framework do? - o Course accreditation will attract the attention of many more learners; - Establishing an evaluation framework could increase the use of MOOCs; - Quality assurance would elicit more interest in using MOOCs; - o Increase public recognition. - How could HEIs/organisations/governments improve usage of MOOCs? - By employing targeted marketing through social media platforms to explain what MOOCs are, what are their benefits, etc.; - o By researching and disseminating the efficacy of MOOCs; - o Highlighting the ease at which you can find a MOOC that meets your employees' needs; - o By ensuring the involvement of well known companies, HEIs or similar; - o By actively contributing to regional/national policies and initiatives that would encourage a range of organisations to become involved in the use and production of MOOCs.
+With the high unemployment increase since the recent crisis, tailored MOOCs were created and offered in entrepreneurship, for example, in line with the recommendations of many (European) governments; - o By ensuring the role of well known companies, HEIs or similar involved; - o Through social media platforms and targeted marketing. - What would an evaluation framework do? - o Course accreditation will attract the attention of many more learners; - o Establishing an evaluation framework could increase the use of MOOCs; - Quality assurance would elicit more interest in using MOOCs; - o Increase public recognition. - How could HEIs/organisations/governments improve usage of MOOCs? - By employing targeted marketing through social media platforms to explain what MOOCs are, what are their benefits, etc.; - o By researching and disseminating the efficacy of MOOCs; - o Highlighting the ease at which you can find a MOOC that meets your employees' needs; - o By ensuring the involvement of well known companies, HEIs or similar; - o By actively contributing to regional/national policies and initiatives that would encourage a range of organisations to become involved in the use and production of MOOCs.

-3.4.2.
+4.4.2.
 Skills alignment, Added value and potential eLearning areas

 The BizMOOC project will produce, promote and facilitate three MOOCs.
 Each MOOC will address key business and lifelong learning competencies within the European context and cover learning to learn (through MOOCs), sense of initiative and entrepreneurship.
 These topics have been chosen, because they directly address two competences (of special relevance for the world of business) out of eight key competences for lifelong learning recommended by the European Parliament and The Council (2006).
+Those eight key competences are currently under review by the European Commission and The Council, and the last recommendation slightly adapted some key competences or at least their definitions, but the key competence tackled by the BizMOOC project stayed: The competence "Learning to learn" has been extended to "Personal, social and learning to learn competence" and "sense of initiative and entrepreneurship" was unified to "Entrepreneurship competence".
 With these topics in mind, it was therefore important to ascertain from the interview participants which skills they thought were vital to their business interests over the coming years.
-Among the most relevant competences and skills noted by interviewees, digital competences, managerial education, change and project management were perceived as particularly pertinent.
+Among the most relevant competences and skills noted by interviewees, digital competences (another Lifelong Learning Key Competence), managerial education, change and project management were perceived as particularly pertinent.
 Language skills, soft skills and leadership and communication were also considered key skills for successful business activities (see figure 3).

-Digial competences & IT skills Managerial skills (education) Foreign languages Change management Soft skills Leadership skills Communication Project management Marketing Financial culture Intercultural skills Social skills Planning Business Problem-solving Engineering topics Time management Etrepreneurship Accounting Team work Self-development skills Online retail Video projection Manufacturing Consultancy skills Presentation skills Safety and health protection Fire protection 60% 70% 0% 10% 20% 30% 40% 50%
+Digial competences & IT skills Managerial skills (education) Foreign languages Change management Soft skills Leadership skills Communication Project management Marketing Financial culture Intercultural skills Social skills Planning Business Problem-solving Engineering topics Time management Etrepreneurship Accounting Team work Self-development skills Online retail Video projection Manufacturing Consultancy skills Presentation skills Safety and health protection Fire protection 40% 60% 0% 10% 20% 30% 50% 70%